Error-Resilient Fast Entangling Gates for Scalable Ion-Trap Quantum Processors: Multi-objective fast gate optimization

 In this manuscript, we focus on three key metrics of gate performance: the theoretical gate fidelity ($1-\mathcal{\varepsilon_{\rm{av}}}$), the gate time ($\tau_{G}$), and the number of SDKs involved in the gate ($\mathcal{N}$).
 In addition to these metrics, we also quantify the effective SDK repetition rate, $f_{\rm{rep}}$, (the minimum timing separation between consecutive SDKs) required in the schemes we consider.
 Both the number of SDKs and the repetition rate are indicative of the laser control requirements and are therefore a critical consideration in designing fast gate schemes for near-term experimental implementations.

-We machine-design high-fidelity fast gate schemes using a multi-stage optimization of a generalised anti-symmetric gate (APG) scheme adapted from Ref.\cite{galeOptimizedFastGates2020}.
+Given the complexity of the search space of sequences of SDKs that implement a high-fidelity fast gate, we take a heuristic approach where we machine design fast gate schemes using a multi-stage optimization of a generalised anti-symmetric gate (APG) scheme adapted from Ref.\cite{galeOptimizedFastGates2020, mehdiFastEntanglingGates2021}.
+This method is better-suited fast gate design in more complex systems where more motional control is required such as long ion chains compared to other schemes \cite{garcia-ripollSpeedOptimizedTwoQubit2003,bentleyFastGatesIon2013, duanScalingIonTrap2004} which impose stronger constraints based on the dynamics in two-ion systems.
 An anti-symmetric gate scheme guarantees an even number of SDKs, which, as discussed in the previous section, is necessary to ensure the qubits are returned to their original spin states at the end of the gate.
 Furthermore, the anti-symmetry of these schemes also guarantees the momentum restoration of each motional mode, which is advantageous in larger-ion systems where there are a larger number of motional modes that must be disentangled from the two-qubit spin state at the end of the operation \cite{galeOptimizedFastGates2020}.

 This scheme considers $K$ groups SDKs where the $j$-th group is composed of $z_{j}$ SDKs arriving at timings centered around $t_{j}$,

 The sign of $z_{j}$ corresponds to the direction of the SDKs in the $j$-th pulse group, which depends on the direction of the beam $\kappa_{j}$, and the number of spin flips (and thus SDKs) that have occurred during the gate: $(-1)^{\sum_{k=-K/2-1}^{j-1}|z_{k}|+1}\kappa_{j}$.